wp-plugins/quick-bar/readme.txt

 = Want more features ? =

-Check out the [premium version] (http://xyzscripts.com/wordpress-plugins/xyz-wp-popup/ "XYZ WP Popup") of this plugin.
+Check out the [premium version](http://xyzscripts.com/wordpress-plugins/xyz-wp-popup/ "XYZ WP Popup") of this plugin.

 = About =